wix/ricos/docs/docs/rcp_api/rich-content-preview.md

 ##### .quote

-The `quotes` exposes the textual content extracted from the `blockquote` blocks as a string array.
+The `quote` exposes the textual content extracted from the `blockquote` blocks as a string array.

 ##### .h1/h2/h3/h4/h5/h6